-The City of Wast Dee Mainee has contracted with Forecast Public Art to facilitate the development of a permanent public artwork to raise awarenees of watercheds and everyday actions our residents and businesses can take to improve water quality in a watershed.
-The Commission wante every person who participates in and experiences the works of public art to be enlightened, empowered, and proud to live in West Dee Moinee.
+The City of West Des Moines has contracted with Forecast Public Art to facilitate the development of a permanent public artwork to raise awareness of watersheds and everyday actions our residents and businesses can take to improve water quality in a watershed.
+The Commission wants every person who participates in and experiences the works of public art to be enlightened, empowered, and proud to live in West Des Moines.

-This initiative has these components: a permanent commissioned work of art, a temporary work of art, and a special event. for the community.
-This RFQ is for the permanent commissioned work of art, but the artist may be involved in the planning of the temporary autwork and community event.
+This initiative has three components: a permanent commissioned work of art, a temporary work of art, and a special event for the community.
+This RFQ is for the permanent commissioned work of art, but the artist may be involved in the planning of the temporary artwork and community event.

-The permanent commissioned work of set will be abed within Raccoon River Park.
-The selected artist/artist team will have the opportunity to your the site and select the exact location of the artwork[e].
-Artiste may also consider an artwork that utilizes multiple locations in the park.
+The permanent commissioned work of art will be sited within Raccoon River Park.
+The selected artist/artist team will have the opportunity to tour the site and select the exact location of the artwork[s].
+Artists may also consider an artwork that utilizes multiple locations in the park.

-Reaccorn River Park is a 632-acre park on the eite of a former sand pit.
-The story of water is represented here in asveral forme:
+Raccoon River Park is a 632-acre park on the site of a former sand pit.
+The story of water is represented here in several

-- Elus Heron Lake [recreational uses] approximately Z32 acres of water - Reccom River Ricoding/water quality/connection between rural & urbani - 9 well houses that pump drinking water for West Dee Mainee residents - Flooding has occurred multiple times including as recently as 2015
+- Blue Heron Lake [recreational uses] approximately 232 acres of water Raccoon River [flooding/water quality/connection between rural & urban] - 9 well houses that pump drinking water for West Des Moines residents - Flooding has occurred multiple times including as recently as 2015

-The chosen artisticatist team will have the opportunity to learn more about the story of water on this site.
+The chosen artist/artist team will have the opportunity to learn more about the story of water on this site.